My first matcha was horrible.

 Is matcha better than regular green tea bags?

 Significantly.
-You’re consuming the whole leaf versus steeping and discarding it.
+You’re consuming the whole leaf rather than steeping it and discarding it.
 The EGCG difference per cup is roughly 3x in favor of good matcha.

 Japanese versus Chinese matcha — does it matter?